code-423n4/2023-12-revolutionprotocol/README.md

 ## Main invariants
 *Describe the project's main invariants (properties that should NEVER EVER be broken).*

+The TokenEmitter should always pay creators.

+The AuctionHouse should always pay creators.

-Anything uploaded to the CultureIndex should be mintable by the VerbsToken contract and not disrupt the token functionality in any way.
+Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.

+The VerbsToken should only mint art pieces from the CultureIndex.

+The AuctionHouse should only auction off tokens from the VerbsToken.

+The AuctionHouse should always pay creator(s) of the CultureIndex art piece being auctioned.

+The TokenEmitter should always pay the `creatorsAddress`.

+The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.

 # Additional Context